glucose (Insta-Glucose, Dex4, Enfamil Glucose, Glutol, Glutose and many others)

-GENERIC NAME: glucose
+GENERIC NAME: glucose (dextrose)

 Glucose is the primary fuel used by most cells in the body to generate the energy that is needed to carry out cellular functions.
-When glucose levels fall to hypoglycemic levels, cells cannot function normally, and symptoms develop such as nervousness, cool skin, headache, confusion, convulsions or coma.
+When glucose levels fall to hypoglycemic levels, cells cannot function normally, and symptoms develop such as nervousness, cool skin, headache, confusion, convulsions, or coma.
 Ingested glucose is absorbed directly into the blood from the intestine and results in a rapid increase in the blood glucose level.

-STORAGE: Glucose should be stored at room temperature, 15- 30°C (59- 86°F) in a tight container.
+STORAGE: Glucose should be stored at room temperature, 15 C - 30 C (59 F - 86 F) in a tight container.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Back to Medications Index